lmcai/Sapria_genomics/selection/README.md

 We used MAFFT-einsi to align protein sequences and then transfer the protein alignment to codon alignment using pal2nal.

 ## PAML
+We inferred dN and dS ratio for each brach in the above tree under the free ratio model using codeml from the PAML package.
+The gene trees and codon alignments were used as input for each orthogroup.
+An exemplar control file for codeml is provided: `paml.clt`.